storj-thirdparty/connector-zenko/README.assets/Home.md

 * satelliteURL - Storj Satellite URL
 * encryptionPassphrase - Storj Encryption Passphrase.
 * bucket - Name of the bucket to upload data into.
-* uploadPath - Path on Storj Bucket to store data (optional) or "/"
+* uploadPath - Path on Storj Bucket to store data (optional) or "" or "/" (mandatory)
 * serializedAccess - Serialized access shared while uploading data used to access bucket without API Key
 * allowDownload - Set true to create serialized access with restricted download
 * allowUpload - Set true to create serialized access with restricted upload